arcus/education-binderhub-aws-docs/binderhub_AWS_DOCKERHUB.md

 I used a t2.micro AWS EC2 instance to help set-up and manage my BinderHub (you could do this locally too if you wanted, but I preferred to have a separate machine for this that others could easily manage too).
 Follow the steps below to set up an instace:

-- Log in to the [AWS console](https://aws.amazon.com/) and go to the EC2 service.
+- Log in to the [AWS console](https://aws.amazon.com/) and go to the EC2 Dashboard.
+You can use the search bar and type "EC2" or use the "Services" icon.
+There may be several options, but choose "Dashboard".
-- Make sure you're in your desired region (Canada: `ca-central-1` for me) and click "Instances" in the dashboard.
+- In the upper bar of the console, use the drop down list to select your desired region (Canada: `ca-central-1` for me).
+If this is the first time this region has been selected in EC2, you will have to approve adding it.
+You will need billing or admin rights to be able to do this.
+- Click "Launch Instance" in the EC2 dashboard (this should appear in a box and will have an orange button.
+In the drop-down menu, again select "Launch Instance"
+- In the following screen, first give your instance a helpful name, such as "My BinderHub".
-- Click "Launch Instance" and select a suitable AMI (I choose the "Ubuntu Server 18.04 LTS (HVM), SSD Volume Type").
+- In "Application and OS Images (Amazon Machine Image)," select a suitable AMI (I choose the "Ubuntu Server 22.04 LTS (HVM), SSD Volume Type").
-- In Step 2 (choose an instance type), Step 3 (configure instance) and Step 4 (add storage) leave the defaults.
+- In "Instance type", you can leave the "micro" default.
+- In "Key pair (login)", create a new RSA keypair using .pem (or, if you use PuTTY, .ppk).
+Give the keypair a useful name and note where your private key downloads to (whatever your browser default is, probably in your "Downloads" directory.)
+- In "Network settings", allow HTTP, HTTPS, and SSH traffic:
+- In "Configure storage", leave the default values.

 - Add tags in Step 5 if you wish.
 - In Step 6 choose "Create a new security group" and add the following rules:
 ![security](img/security.png)